-Pension funding is based on actuarial estimates and is subject to limitations under applicable income tax and other regulations.
-Actuarial estimates prepared during the year were based on assumptions related to projected employee compensation levels at the time of retirement and the anticipated long-term rate of return on pension plan assets.
-The actuarial funding valuation reports determine the amount of cash contributions that we are required to contribute into the registered retirement plans.
-Our latest pension funding reports show the pension plans to be in a solvency deficit position.
-Therefore, we are required to make cash funding contributions.
-If this reduced level of pension fund assets persists to the date of the next funding valuations, we will be required to increase our cash funding contributions, reducing the availability of such funds for other corporate purposes.
+We sponsor pension plans for employees in many of our locations.
+Where plans of a defined benefit nature are provided, funding is based on actuarial estimates and is subject to limitations under applicable income tax and other regulations.
+Actuarial estimates prepared during the year were based on several assumptions, amongst which anticipated long-term rate of return on pension plan assets, anticipated mortality experience and projected increases in employee compensation levels.
+We rely on actuarial funding valuation reports to determine the amount of cash contributions that we are required to contribute to these plans.
+Where necessary, CAE may be required to make additional contributions to fund plans which are in a deficit position, thus reducing the availability of funds for other corporate purposes.